Fella vs Freedom

 Freedom covers everything you own.
 Phone, laptop, browser, all locked down together through sessions you schedule or start yourself.
 It's built to be comprehensive, which means it's also built around upkeep: sessions to plan, start, and remember to keep running.

 Fella covers the one device that actually gets you.
 No sessions, no scheduling, nothing to start each morning.
-Pick your apps once and the block just runs, every day, with one 5-minute unlock if you truly need in.
+Pick your apps once and the block just runs, every day, with one 5-minute emergency unlock per session if you truly need in.

 Freedom's sessions can typically be ended early or skipped when you decide you've had enough.
 Fella's unlock re-locks itself the moment the 5 minutes are up.
 Both sit on top of Apple's Screen Time tools on iPhone, and Fella runs $9.99 a month or $34.99 a year, with a 3-day free trial.